 Changing to a Nonimmigrant F or M Student Status

-Is it permissible to enroll in school while in non-student status?
+Is it permissible to enroll in school while in a nonimmigrant status other than student status?

 It depends.
 Some statuses permit you to enroll in school, while other statuses do not.
 For example, the regulations at 8 C.F.R. § 214.2(b)(7) specifically prohibit a course of study in the United States while in B-1 or B-2 status.
 However, no such prohibition exists for those in E status, so individuals in that status can enroll in school as long as it does not interfere with their ability to maintain their E status.

-Individuals who are prohibited from enrolling in class must first acquire F-1 (academic student) or M-1 (vocational student) status.
-Enrolling in a course of study while in a status that does not permit enrolling in a class will result in a status violation.
+Individuals in a nonimmigrant status that prohibits enrolling in school must first acquire F-1 (academic student) or M-1 (vocational student) status.
+Enrolling in a course of study while in a status that does not permit such activity will result in a status violation.
 Individuals who have violated their nonimmigrant status by enrolling in a course of study are not eligible to extend their status or change to F-1 or M-1 status.

 Changing to F or M Status from Another Nonimmigrant Status